niknak1379/ObsidianNotes/content/05-Project-Docs/Price Tracker Bot/Price Tracker Kanban.md

 ## IP

-- [ ] add auto complete
+- [ ] add auto complete for uri filed
-	1. [ ] auto complete command pallete
-	2. [ ] mongodb text search index plus fuzzy finder
+	1. [ ] will have to unrwap the whole thing, and will have make a new aggreagation pipeline for it
+- [ ] database logic too big, split autocomplete stuff into its own file
+- [ ] if DB unexpectedly exits, ping the discord, with the err msg before going down
+- [ ] add one for query selector too? this one can honestly just be a hardcoded json? but that wont persist maybe ill have to add a new field in the db for it without any indexes or anyting

 ## Planned

+- [ ] add picture embed for all items?
+- [ ] add support for ebay used items
 - [ ] i dont have that many items but there is a 30 embed limit i think? so will have to send it in multiple messages once i hit that limt
 - [ ] or maybe change the item architecture to support variants, item categories? current price tree?